Jorel's Brother

 Jorel's Brother (Portuguese: Irmão do Jorel) is a Brazilian animated television series created by Juliano Enrico and produced by TV Quase and Copa Studio for Cartoon Network Brazil since 2012.
-The series debuted on September 22, 2014, and is notable for being the first animated production exclusively produced by Cartoon Network Brazil (although their first very original production was the short series Santo vs The Clones), in which was confirmed that the show premiere in the region on February 2, 2015.
+The series debuted on September 22, 2014, and is notable for being the first animated production exclusively produced by Cartoon Network Latin America (although their first very original production was the short series Santo vs The Clones), in which was confirmed that the show premiere in the region on February 2, 2015.

 On December 8, 2015, it was announced that Jorel's Brother had been renewed for a second season.
 On May 25, 2017, the series was renewed for a third season.
 On September 24, 2020, the series was picked up for distribution rights by Cake Entertainment.
+On December 7, 2024, the series was renewed for a fifth season.

 Plot

 The series shows the daily life of an eccentric and extravagant family.
 Jorel is the middle child, with silky hair and a sweet and attractive way to win girls, which makes him the most popular guy in town.
 However, the show does not revolve around him, but around his younger brother, a shy and nameless boy just called "Jorel's Brother".
 Being overshadowed by the fame and popularity of his older brother, Jorel's Brother tries to gain his own identity and be someone important in the family.
 Each situation revolves around a typical confusion set in a Brazilian family atmosphere, amid surreal and nonsense adventures, always from the perspective of Jorel's Brother.